Presidential Policy Directive 41: History and usage

-Directive 41 was invoked several times by the Obama administration, to address threats to national cybersecurity.
+Cyber UCGs under PPD-41 were invoked several times by the Obama administration, to address threats to national cybersecurity.

 The succeeding Trump administration, which took office in January 2017, did not invoke the directive at all until 15 December 2020.
 On that occasion, PPD-41 was invoked in a statement by the National Security Council announcing the creation of a Cyber Unified Coordination Group "to ensure continued unity of effort across the United States Government" in response to the 2020 United States federal government data breach.